 During the season of Lent, we will have a congregation-wide emphasis on prayer.

-You are cordially invited to Pastor Ruth’s house on Friday, September 25, at 5:00 p.m. for the first of what we hope will be many Casual Fridays.
+You are cordially invited to Pastor Ruth’s house on Friday, November 20th, at 5:00 p.m. for the third of what we hope will be many Casual Fridays.
 Come as you are, bring a snack, something to drink or just yourself, and get to know other St. Luke folks a little better in a relaxed atmosphere.
 All are welcome (including children).
-Homemade pizza is on the menu.

 Anna Tew, former intern at St. Luke, has been called to be pastor at Our Savior’s Lutheran Church in South Hadley, Massachusetts.
 She was ordained January 31, 2016 at St. John’s Lutheran Church on Ponce de Leon in Atlanta.
 She invited the whole St. Luke community to celebrate with her and we were well-represented at the beautiful ceremony.
 Anna served as St Luke's first intern pastor from July 2014 to July 2015.
 We at St. Luke were blessed by the wide variety of skills she shared in her teaching, preaching, outreach, faith and fresh ideas like Blessing of the Animals, Beer & Hymns Fellowships, and Ministry by Facebook!

 Joyful Giving Campaign - Thank-you!

 What shall I return to the Lord for all his bounty to me?
 Psalm 116:12

 A heartfelt thank you to all of you who have participated in the 2016 stewardship campaign so generously.
 If you have not had an opportunity to pledge yet, please do so soon.
 The Church Council is working on the 2016 budget, and it is important that all pledged monies are counted.
 You may leave your pledge in the offering plate, mail it, or email it to church at firstname.lastname@example.org or to Lindy.Freitag@voya.com.
 Our deepest thanks to you all.